cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/warp-to-tunnel.md

 difficulty: Advanced
 ---

-# Connect from WARP a private network using Argo Tunnel
+# Connect from WARP to a private network on Cloudflare using Argo Tunnel

 You can use [Argo Tunnel](/connections/connect-apps) to connect applications and services to Cloudflare's network.
 Argo Tunnel relies on a piece of software, `cloudflared`, to create those connections.